-7.1.
-Climate change carries risks and affords opportunities
+7.1 Climate change carries risks and affords opportunities

 Swisscom takes into account the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) of the Financial Stability Board (FSB) in the areas of governance and strategy.
 It publishes qualitative information on its approach to risk adjustment and mitigation and on its corresponding conclusions.
-Swisscom plans to fully implement the TCFD recommendations in the 2021 financial year, and will continue to develop the quantitative aspects relating to risks and the relevant metrics.